 My homeowners insurance covers my gear, right?

 Some musicians just think their homeowners’ insurance or rental insurance will cover their gear.
 That might be true if your gear is at home, but what about when you are on the road.
 Some policies don’t cover things outside of the confines of your house or apartment.
 If you make money by using this gear also might require you to get a different policy on top of your other insurance as well.
-Your best bet is to ask your insurance agent to find out what exactly is covered and when.
+Ask your insurance agent to find out what exactly is covered and when.

 Make a list of all of your gear.
 You can do this by writing it down with a pen and paper, or use a more tech-friendly way.
 If you are comfortable with EXCEL, Google SHEETS, or Numbers then you can make a simple spreadsheet to catalog your gear.
 I would include information such as purchase price, purchase date, and serial numbers for each item.
 This will make things a lot easier to report if things are lost or stolen.